dicebear/dicebear/CONTRIBUTING.md

 npm run fixtures:parity
 ```

-The PHP, Python, Rust, Go, and Dart suites will then fail loudly until those
+The PHP, Python, Rust, Go, Dart, and C# suites will then fail loudly until those
 sides are brought back in sync.
 That is the intended signal.
 If you only intend
 to touch one language, expect to update both before your PR can be merged.